 During the year under review there has been no instance where the recommendations ofthe Audit Committee have not been accepted by the Board.
 The details of the AuditCommittee meetings are provided in the Report on Corporate Governance which forms part ofthis Annual Report.

 28. VIGIL MECHANISM

 To meet the requirement under Section 177(9) and (10) of the Companies Act 2013 andRegulation 22 of the Listing Regulations the Company has adopted a vigil mechanism namedWhistle Blower Policy for directors and employees to report genuine concerns which shallprovide adequate safeguards against victimization of persons who use such mechanism.
-Underthis policy we encourage ouremployee to report any reporting of fraudulent fiinancialor other information to thestakeholders any conduct that results in violation of theCompany's Code of Business Conduct to management (on an anonymous basis if employees sodesire).
+Underthis policy we encourage our employees to report any reporting of fraudulent fiinancialor other information to stakeholders any conduct that results in violation of theCompany's Code of Business Conduct to management (on an anonymous basis if employees sodesire).

 Likewise under this policy we have prohibited discrimination retaliation orharassment of any kind against any employee who based on the employee's reasonable beliefthat such conduct or practice have occurred or are occurring reports that information orparticipates in the said investigation.

 29. AUDITOR AND AUDITORS' REPORT

 30. SECRETARIAL AUDIT REPORT

-Companies Act 2013 and Rules made thereunder the Company had appointed CS Md.Shahnawaz (Membership No. 21427 CP No. 15076) Practicing Company Secretary to carry out the secretarial Audit of the Company for the FY2022-23.
+Companies Act 2013 and Rules made thereunder the Company had appointed CS Md.Shahnawaz (Membership No. 21427 CP No. 15076) Practicing Company Secretary to carry outthe Secretarial Audit of the Company for the FY2022-23.
 The Secretarial Audit Reportsubmitted by him for FY2021-22 is annexed herewith marked as Annexure 3 to thisReport.